grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-from-cortex.md

 # Migrate from Cortex to Grafana Mimir

 This document guides an operator through the process of migrating a deployment of [Cortex](https://cortexmetrics.io/) to Grafana Mimir.
-It includes an overview of the steps required for any environment, and specific instructions for [environments deployed with Jsonnet](#migrating-to-grafana-mimir-using-jsonnet) and [environments deployed with Helm](#migrating-to-grafana-mimir-using-helm).
+It includes an overview of the steps required for any environment, and specific instructions for [environments deployed with Helm](#migrating-to-grafana-mimir-using-helm).
+To migrate a Jsonnet deployment of Cortex refer to [Migrate from Cortex](/docs/mimir/latest/migration-guides/migrate-from-cortex).

 Grafana Mimir 2.0.0 includes significant changes that simplify the deployment and continued operation of a horizontally scalable, multi-tenant time series database with long-term storage.